wkkkis/wkkkis/README.md

 At Bookinglane, integrated Stripe and optimized Core Web Vitals - improving site speed by 30% and boosting organic traffic that grew revenue 8× through better SEO performance.

-At ATLABY TE, built AI-driven tools for image generation and fraud detection that cut manual checks by 40%.
+At ATLABYTE, built AI-driven tools for image generation and fraud detection that cut manual checks by 40%.

 I love clean UI, performance, and learning how small improvements can make a big difference.